guppytrain/linux/README.md

-# linux related utilies and functions
+# linux related utilies and functions for dev and docker related profiles